microsoft/msr-cloak/README.md

 * CodeProtectionSize: a victim thread executes on core 0 transactionally executes a blob of simple instructions of a given size (in bytes).
 A synchronized attacker thread running on a given core evicts the victim's code (a) using _clflush_ and (b) by executing conflicting code.
 This experiment shows that transactions abort when code is evicted from the L1-I through external events.

+* CodeAbortTimings: repeatedly executes a range of experiments in which a victim thread reads/executes code while an attacker thread evicts corresponding memory.
+The results are written as CSV files.
+See source and stdout for a brief description of the experiments.

 * ReadSetSize: transactionally reads a given amount of bytes; optionally attempts to use large pages.
 This experiment helps to determine the maximum size of the read set.

-* BloomFilterAbort: TODO: determines abort times for LLC evictions.

-* PaperBenchmark: TODO: Istvan's experiment

-* CodeAbortTimings (aka MicroExperiments): repeatedly executes a range of experiments in which a victim thread reads/executes code while an attacker thread evicts corresponding memory.
-The results are written as CSV files.
-See source and stdout for a brief description of the experiments.

-* CovertChannel (in sidechannels): TODO?
+_More is coming soon._